ReneKling1306/Masterarbeit/README.md

 2.1.
 Click on **Safari** in the menu bar and navigate to **Preferences**

 2.2.
-Check the **Show Develop menu in menu bar** in the Advanced tab
+Check the **Show features for web developers** in the Advanced tab

 2.3.
 Access Developer and check the **Allow Remote Automation**